Hollidaysburg Area High School

 Hollidaysburg Area Senior High School is the midsized, suburban public high school for the Hollidaysburg Area School District.
 The Senior High School is located at 1510 North Montgomery Street in Hollidaysburg, Blair County.
 The high school serves the populations living in Hollidaysburg, Duncansville, Newry, and a small portion of Altoona (Eldorado).

-According to the National Center for Education Statistics, this high school reported an enrollment of eight hundred and forty pupils in grades ten through twelve during the 2018-2019 academic year.
+According to the National Center for Education Statistics, this high school reported an enrollment of 803 pupils in grades 10 through 12 during the 2021–2022 academic year.

 History

 The original Senior High was located on the second floor of a business building at 308 Allegheny Street before eventually moving to 1000 Hewitt Street, where the current junior high is today.
 Prior to 1956, elementary schools in the district included seventh and eighth grades.
 Overcrowding in Frankstown and Duncansville led to a joint decision by the school board and the department of Public Instruction to approve an addition to the senior high, which became the new junior high school.
 The junior and senior high schools co-existed and brought relief to the elementary schools when the seventh and eighth grade classes were transferred; however, the increasing student population did not halt.
 As a result, a new Senior High was approved during the 1960s.

 The existing junior-senior high building was then converted to a junior high school, which remains today.
 The present-day senior high includes tenth, eleventh and twelfth grades and is located on North Montgomery St. while the Junior High still exists at its prior location.

 The senior high school launched a renovation project with construction starting in January 2009.
 The renovations include a new gymnasium and more classrooms.
 The school will also have a new geo-thermal heating system along with the traditional gas system.

+In 2021, the school was recognized as a 2021 National Blue Ribbon School.